RitwikN7/a25-covid-visualizer/README.md

 - To export data from the previous step to a txt file, click the "export table data" button.
 ---

 We also have a screenshot function, that creates a file named, "snapshot.png" that is a screenshot of whatever the program is currently showing.
 At this time, this function does not work when running the program from the `executable.jar`, but it does work when running the program from an Eclipse project.
+This is not our main data output functionality, this is the txt file previously mentioned; the screenshot feature is just an additional thing we did for fun.